Lightcatcher Studios is currently developing an exciting slate of narrative and non-fiction projects

 The Biblical account of Esther has been portrayed on the big screen and television countless times but never with the visual splendor or the faithfulness this sweeping epic drama deserves.

 THE ORPHAN QUEEN is the story of Hadassah, an intelligent and strikingly beautiful Jewish girl raised in the household of the beloved teacher Mordechai.
-When Persia's Queen Vashti is dethroned, Hadassah is plucked from obscurity to take Vashti's place on the throne where she is thrust into a world of palace intrigue, shifting loyalties and dangerous power struggles.
+When Persia's Queen Vashti is dethroned, Hadassah is plucked from obscurity to take Vashti's place.
+She is thrust into a world of palace intrigue, shifting loyalties and dangerous power struggles.

-The screenplay by Jim Long, based on the Biblical book of Esther is a vivid melding of Persian historical sources, the Megillah of Esther and little-known Rabbinic commentaries that expand our understanding of the cultural and political realities women faced in that ancient era.
+The screenplay by Jim Long, based on the Biblical book of Esther, is a vivid melding of Persian history, the Megillah of Esther and little-known Rabbinic commentaries that expand our understanding of the cultural and political realities women faced in that ancient era.
 It is also the story of a brave young Jewish girl who challenged an empire to save her people from annihilation.